Reloaded-Project/Reloaded-III/docs/Services/Community-Repository.md

 - `30KB`: Index.msgpack.zst (~100 games)
 - `1KB`: App.msgpack.zst
-- `300KB`: BannerH.jxl
-- `300KB`: BannerV.jxl

-Approximately 500-700KB per user.
+Approximately 30KB per user.
-This makes for 142857 queries per month, with each user having 1 known game.
+This makes for 3.2 million queries per month, with each user having 1 known game.
-Or ~40000 users/month with 3 games each.

 Should fit within the soft limit, outside of risks with new game releases.